 Unless you’re Spiderman, you want both feet planted firmly on the ground whenever you’re carrying out activities in the hive.

-You may have had a swarm move in to a corner of the barn that requires access by rickety ladder.
+You may have had a swarm move into a corner of the barn that requires access by the rickety ladder.
 Great place to set up a bait hive, terrible for a permanent hive location.

 Bee accessories can be bulky.
 Accessibility is paramount because hauling hive bodies and full supers of honey is harrowing even on an even surface.
 The risk for bodily harm and hive destruction increases when the apiary is difficult to access.